-Effective writing relies on clarity.
-You want your key message to cut through the clutter that surrounds us all.
-The tool below will help you craft your document to make it clear and concise.
+Recalling a key message relies on the clarity of what you write.
+You need to trumpet your main points so they aren't lost in the orchestra of words.
+The tool below will help you craft what you write to make it clear and concise.
 Use it to keep refining your sentences and the words you use in them.

 |Lead (1 or 2 paragraphs)

-The key score is Flesch Reading Ease.
-It uses algorithms to compute how easy it would be for someone to quickly read and grasp most of you want them to know.
+Flesch Reading Ease uses algorithms to compute a score.
+That score shows how easy it would be for someone to read and grasp most of you want them to know.
 Flesch scores range from 0 to 100.
 You want a high score.
-Your key message should score at least an 80.
-Your lead should score at least a 75.
-Your entire document needs to be at 60 or above.
-If you don't hit these scores it means your message is likely shrouded in a bit of a fog.
-You've failed to clearly and concisely deliver the message someone is paying you to deliver.
+Your key points should score at least an 80.
+Aim for at least 60 for your entire document.

 Here's how to use this tool